-The Graduate School of Film and New Media is a graduate school that traverses/integrates a number of existing art fields and addresses new topics from the perspective of the film and new media workplace, training professionals capable of playing an active role on the international stage.
+The Graduate School of Film and New Media traverses/integrates a number of existing art fields and addresses new topics from the perspective of the film and new media workplace, training professionals capable of playing an active role on the international stage.
 Established in 2005, the Graduate School of Film and New Media is an autonomous graduate school without an undergraduate course.
-Based in Yokohama, it has since its foundation held up as its educational and research ideal the accumulation of prac t i cal knowledge derived f rom the production site.
+Based in Yokohama, the program has since its foundation held up as its educational and research ideal the accumulation of practical knowledge derived from the production site.
 In fact, it was established with the aim of training not only production workers in various specialized fields, but professionals (artists, educators and researchers) with the high levels of knowledge and experience required in order for them to play active roles in practical fields throughout society.

 In this way, the Graduate School of Film and New Media strives to both contribute to the region as an education and research organization and train and send out into workplaces in Japan and overseas large numbers of personnel skilled in problem finding and problem solving while continuing to contribute to the development and expansion of international research and education.